 Frequently Asked Questions

-My GPS device shows my home/business in the wrong place.
-How do I fix it?
+GPS devices show my home/business in the wrong place.
+What should I do?

-The GPS User Support page provides links to the appropriate points of contact in the government for reporting GPS outages, interference, and other anomalies.
-Go there...
+The GPS Service Outages & Status Reports page provides points of contact for reporting GPS outages, interference, and other anomalies to the government.
+Go there

 How vulnerable is GPS to malicious jamming?
 Could a terrorist with a GPS jammer cause airplanes to crash?

 Like all radio-based services, GPS is subject to interference from both natural and human-made sources.
-A civilian GPS unit can lose reception in the presence of a device designed for intentional radio jamming.
-This can also occur during a solar flare.
-For this reason, the U.S. government strongly encourages all GPS users to maintain backup capabilities for positioning, navigation, and timing.
-In addition, the government is currently fielding new GPS signals that are more resistant to jamming.
+A GPS unit can lose reception in the presence of devices designed for intentional radio jamming.
+Solar flares can also disrupt GPS equipment.
+For this reason, the U.S. government strongly encourages all GPS users to maintain backup/alternative positioning, navigation, and timing capabilities.
+In addition, the government is currently fielding new GPS signals that are more resistant to interference.

-Commercial airliners that use GPS are required to maintain alternative means of navigation.
+Commercial aircraft that use GPS are required to maintain alternative means of navigation.
 If intentional jamming were directed against aircraft, the pilots would revert to other sensors and ground-based navigation aids.
+Air traffic control would continue to provide surveillance services and ensure aircraft separation.

-I read the Air Force doesn't want to use GPS in the future because of its vulnerabilities.
-Is this true?
+Is it true the Air Force doesn't want to use GPS in the future because of its vulnerabilities?

 The Air Force is fully committed to continuing its operation and use of GPS in the future.
 The ongoing GPS modernization program will enhance the jam resistance of the military GPS service, making it more robust.
 At the same time, the Department of Defense is making prudent investments in alternative positioning, navigation, and timing (PNT) technologies to supplement GPS in times when satellite services are unavailable.
 This will ensure that future troops have continuous, uninterrupted access to PNT under the most challenging conditions.